Skip to content

 2. Once the video picker overlay is triggered, position your mouse over the video element, a yellow box should be covering the video element, then click. safari extension video picker overlay positioned over video

-3. If you pressed too far away from a video such that the extension has trouble discerning the video you wanted tracked, a dialogue will be presented for you to clarify, click on the row for the video you are after. safari extension video picker overlay video locate helper
+3. If you pressed too far away from a video such that the extension has trouble identifying the video you wanted tracked, a dialogue will be presented for you to clarify, click on the relevant entry for the video you are after. safari extension video picker overlay video locate helper

 4. The yellow box should disappear and a red badge showing the number of videos being tracked should be displayed.
 Opening the popup will show the video being tracked.
 Clicking the Clear all button will clear all videos being tracked.
 Open tab is useful to jump back to the tab in Safari where the video lives if you are across tabs. safari extension video picked and now being tracked